 Your group directory will have a www subdirectory, which will contain your home page and design documents.
 I expected you to maintain a website in the directory.
 Please do not redirect the browser to another directory or server.
 Place all your documents in this directory or subdirectories.

 The web pages and design documents should be readable by the public.
-Each team is responsible for maintaining and designing their web pages.
-Recall that this is a UI course, so although I do not expect elaborate websites, I do expect clear and well organized websites.
+Each group is responsible for maintaining and designing their web pages.
+Recall that this is a HCI course, so although I do not expect elaborate websites, I do expect clear and well organized websites.
 The web site design and implementation will be part of your project grade.

 Reports and Presentations

-All reports and presentations are to be posted on your team website by the time of the due dates.
+All reports and presentations are to be posted online by the time of the due dates and with links to them in your website.
 Your design documents should be in a format that is readable by any web browser.
 Figures should be pasted in the documents; they need not need to be elaborately drawn.
 During the semester, Graduate students will write supporting documents for your project.
-The graduate students will give your team the links to these documents.
+The graduate students will give your group links to these documents.
 Your website should have links to the graduate students’ documents.

-I will read the reports online is your team website and write my evaluations in canvas so the entire team can read the evaluations.
+I will read the reports online and write a text file with my evaluations and email the entire group the evaluations.

 I will use the class email list to announce the order of presentation, so be sure that you are getting the class emails.